Skip to content

 Upload your .
 We read every entry against your country's actual treaty position — and where the treaty position is 'no treaty', we route the recovery through / 119(2)(b) / Section 10 paths instead.
 No treaty rate is asserted that doesn't exist.

 If you engage us, a Gulf-specialist CA files current-year (claiming refund where Indian income was below basic exemption), files for past years where over-withheld is recoverable, and files in advance of any property sale or large transaction.
 We handle the correspondence under Authorized Representative so you don't fly to Manama-Mumbai for a hearing.
-Fee: 15% on recovery, paid only after the refund credits your .
+Fee is success-fee based on recovery, paid only after the refund credits your .
+No recovery, no fee.
+Exact percentage quoted on the call.

 Book a free CA appointment if you'd rather talk first.
 15 minutes.
 No card.
 The 15-minute call typically catches at least one or opportunity that Manama-side advisors have missed because they were trying to apply a treaty that doesn't exist.